msnehagup/biztalk-docs/biztalk/install-and-config-guides/upgrade-to-biztalk-server-2020.md

 - **BizTalk Server 2016 Feature Pack**: If you upgraded from BizTalk Server 2016 Feature Pack, below post upgrade actions are required.

-    - **O365 Adapters**: If you use O365 adapters, install BizTalk TMS feature and configure TMS Service.
-Then open all ports using O365 Adapter and login to you Outlook account once for every port.
+    - **O365 Adapters**: Install and configure BizTalk TMS if you use O365 adapters.
+You will need to **activate** each port using these adapters by logging into your outlook account once for every port.

     - **Management Service and Operational Data Service**: If you use Management Service or Operational Data Service, delete exising Management Service and Operational Data Service in IIS Manager, delete corresponding App Pools, and then re-configure BizTalk REST API feature in BizTalk Server 2020 configuration.